chiemomo/jdm/readme.txt

 How to deploy?
 ==============

-1. Put jdm_products.csv, jdm_shafts.csv, jdm_inquiries.csv into "hci573" folder inside of the MySQL data folder.
+1. Go to /jdm/csv/ folder and put "jdm_products.csv", "jdm_shafts.csv", "jdm_inquiries.csv" into "hci573" folder inside of the MySQL data folder on your server.
 	(e.g. With WAMP, C:\wamp\bin\mysql\mysql5.6.12\data\hci573)

-2. Run install.php in the root folder to install all tables and insert dummy data into the tables.
+2. Run /jdm/install.php/ in the root folder to install all tables and insert dummy data into the tables.

+3. Open /jdm/includes/constant/pws.php and input your (real) email username and password to test swiftmailer.

+4. To login to admin area, click on green "admin" text link at the bottom right of the website or type URL /jdm/login.php, use username: chie and password: 1111.

+5. For a test on "import.php" in admin area, open to /jdm/csv/ folder and use "test_club.csv" for uploading club data and "test_shaft.csv" for uploading shaft data.

 ==============
 Site Structure